Fig. 1 My scr-triac test setup.

 by Lewis Loflin

-This page is related to three You Tube Videos on simple test circuits for SCRs-thyristers and Triacs.
-Most of the explanations are in the videos.
+This page is related to three You Tube Videos on simple test circuits for SCRs-Thyristors and Triacs.
+Most of the explanations are in the videos listed below.

-The first part of a three-part lab on testing SCRs and Triacs.
+The first part of a three-part lab concerned testing SCRs and Triacs.

-This problem came up when my Kuman and MK-168 transistor checkers would not test most SCRs unless they had very sensitive gates, and no triacs would test at all.
+A problem came up when my Kuman and MK-168 semiconductor checkers would not test most SCRs, unless they had very sensitive gates, and no triacs at all.
 At least those I had shown to the right in Fig. 1.

 The test assembly used a ZIF socket connected to the home built proto-board in the upper center of Fig. 1.
 A 25.2 volt A.C. transformer is outside the photo.